 Sherry was born and raised in Shanghai, China.
 She has a Masters of Architecture from University of Houston and a Bachelors of Architecture degree from Shanghai University in China.
 Sherry has lived and worked in Shanghai, Houston, Seattle, and recently moved to Bay Area.
 Her experience on projects range from health care, education and commercial to mix-use projects.
 In her free time, she enjoys traveling, reading and cooking

-Originally from Tijuana, Mexico, her interest in architecture sparked from the eclectic urban condition of her border city.
-Mariana holds a B.Arch from Cal Poly San Luis Obispo, where she focused on digital fabrication and material innovation.
+Originally from Tijuana, Mexico, her interest in architecture sparked from the eclecticism of her border city.
+Mariana holds a B.Arch from Cal Poly San Luis Obispo.
 She is fluent in Spanish and has studied French, Japanese, and German.
-As an avid traveler, she has been to 20+ countries, her most recent adventure being backpacking solo through South America.
+At Y.A.
+Studio, Mariana has contributed on small residential and commercial projects as well as large affordable housing, able to focus on multiple projects and tasks simultaneously.
+She spends her free time exploring San Francisco and its surroundings, swimming, playing soccer, and studying for the AREs.

 Born and raised in the East Bay and 20 + years in the industry, Matt is not just a California licensed architect, he has lived and breathed the urban landscape changes in the San Francisco Bay Area.